jkbz64/Zadymka/README.md

 # Zadymka
 **Work in progress**

-Zadymka aims to be an 2D game framework.
+Zadymka is a 2D game framework lua module.

 | Language    | C++14 + Lua   |
 |-----------	|-------------	|